 - Start by paying your debts from smallest to largest.

 Some may think this counter-intuitive but do hear us out on this one.
-At first glance, it makes more sense to pay for the biggest debts; after all, these have the greatest impact on us, and they require much more time and investment to pay back.
+At first glance, it makes more sense to pay the biggest debts; after all, these have the greatest impact on us, and they require much more time and investment to pay back.
 But such thinking does not take into account an important aspect of saving, paying debts, and handling finances in general – the psychological aspect.

 Why start with the smallest debts, a method also called “the snowball approach”?
 This is mainly because you are more likely to finish paying them off completely more quickly and faster.
 And that matters because more than how much you owe, what is more, important to attain being debt-free is keeping the motivation to pay debts off regularly and continuously.